Skip to main content

 9. “Good design is environmentally friendly.”

-Rams emphasized designers' responsibility to consider their designs' environmental impact.
+Rams emphasized designers’ responsibility to consider the environmental impact of their designs.

 10. “Good design is as little design as possible.”

-Rams advocated for simplicity, eliminating unnecessary elements, and focusing on the essentials.
-Stripping away excess results in clean, minimalistic designs that prioritize functionality.
+Rams advocated for simplicity—eliminating unnecessary elements and focusing on the essentials.
+Stripping away excess results in clean, minimal designs that prioritize functionality.

 An example of excellent industrial design

-The Coca-Cola bottle is often hailed as a perfect example of industrial design due to its iconic, functional, and timeless design that has remained virtually unchanged for decades.
-The contour bottle, introduced in 1915, has a unique and instantly recognizable shape.
+The Coca-Cola bottle is often hailed as a perfect example of industrial design thanks to an iconic, functional shape that has remained virtually unchanged for decades.
+The contour bottle, introduced in 1915, is instantly recognizable.
 Its design sets it apart from other beverage containers and has become synonymous with the Coca-Cola brand.

 How does industrial design converge with other design disciplines?

-Industrial design works with other disciplines, such as graphic design, UX design, engineering, and marketing, to create successful products.
-For example, collaboration with graphic designers contributes to cohesive visual identities and attractive packaging.
+Industrial design works alongside disciplines like graphic design, , engineering, and marketing to create successful products.
+Collaboration with graphic designers, for example, contributes to cohesive visual identities and attractive packaging.

-Marketers then create effective strategies to promote and position products successfully.
+Marketers then create strategies to promote and position the product successfully.

 The future of industrial design

-As industrial design evolves, we expect better integration between products and technologies such as AI, IoT, and other smart technologies.
-Technology advancement will also allow designers to create personalized and customizable products at scale.
-Consumers will have more control over product features, aesthetics, and functionality, allowing for unique and tailored experiences.
+As industrial design evolves, expect deeper integration between products and technologies such as AI and connected devices.
+These advances also let designers create personalized, customizable products at scale—giving consumers more control over a product’s features, aesthetics, and functionality.

-Finally, designers will adopt a more eco-friendly approach in the industrial design process.
+Finally, designers will keep adopting a more eco-friendly approach throughout the industrial .

 Do you want to discover previous interviews faster?